wulffern/memos/2021-07-08_diodes/memo.md

 covalent bonds.
 Each silicon atom share 4 electrons with its neighbors.
-I think what we really mean when we say "share 4 electrons" is that the wave-functions of the outer orbitals interact, and we can no longer think of the orbitals as beloning to either of the silicon nuclei.
+I think what we really mean when we say "share 4 electrons" is that the wave-functions of the outer orbitals interact, and we can no longer think of the orbitals as belonging to either of the silicon nuclei.
 All the neighbors atoms "share" electrons, and nowhere is there an vacant state, or a hole, in the valence band.
 If such a crystal were to exist, it would not conduct any current, as the charges cannot